NZMinusDev/frontend-core/README.md

 - start - builds bundles and runs server to be upgraded;
 - dev - just builds bundles and place it into _dist_ directory;
 - build - build minify bundles and place it into _dist_ directory;
+- test - run jest tests(matches .spec. or .test. files), P.S.: it can work in a separate console in parallel with webpack;
 - stats - visualize size of webpack output files with an interactive zoomable treemap using webpack-bundle-analyzer;
 - ext - install necessary VS Code extensions.